-Aquatic pollution by heavy metals is a rising concern at hazardous waste around the world.
-Several heavy metal ions such as Pb(II), Cu(II) and Cd(II) etc. have been included in the U.S. Environmental Protection Agency's list of priority pollutants [1].
+Aquatic pollution by heavy metals is a rising concern at hazardous waste worldwide.
+Several heavy metal ions such as Pb(II), Cu(II) and Cd(II) have been included in the U.S. Environmental Protection Agency's list of priority pollutants (1).
+These heavy metal ions are introduced into natural water resources by wastewater discharged from industries such as smelting, metal plating, phosphate fertilizer, mining, galvanizing, paints, pigments, cosmetics and alloy manufacturing (2).

-^{} Corresponding author: Omid Moradi

-Department of Chemistry, ,Shahre-Ghods

-Branch, Islamic Azad University, Tehran, Iran
+Address correspondence to Dr. O. Moradi, Department of Chemistry, Shahre-Gods Branch and Science and Research Branch, Islamic Azad University, Tehran, Iran.
+E-mail: moradi.omid@gmail.com, E-mail: o.moradi@shahryaiu.ac.ir

-Tel & Fax + 982146842938

-Email O.moradi@shahryaiu.ac.ir

-These heavy metal ions are introduced into natural water resources by wastewater discharged from the industries such as smelting, metal plating, phosphate fertilizer, mining, galvanizing, paints, pigments, cosmetics and alloy manufacturing [2].
-Pb(II) is a highly toxic substance, exposure to which can produce a wide range of adverse health effects on both adults and children [3].
-The major Cd(II) sources come from industrial processes such as electroplating, smelting, alloy manufacturing, pigments and solar battery production [4].
-The industries such as brass manufacture, electroplating and petroleum refining produce wastewater and sludge containing Cu(II) ions, which have negative effects on water resources.
-Cu(II) may also be found as a contaminant in food, especially shellfish, liver, mushrooms and nuts [5-6].
+Pb(II) is a highly toxic substance, exposure to which can produce a wide range of adverse health effects on both adults and children (3).
+The major Cd(II) sources come from industrial processes such as electroplating, smelting, alloy manufacturing, pigments and solar battery production (4).
+Industries such as brass manufacture, electroplating and petroleum refining produce wastewater and sludge containing Cu(II) ions, which have negative effects on water resources.
+Cu(II) also may be found as a contaminant in food, especially shellfish, liver and nuts (5-6).